awsdocs/aws-security-hub-user-guide/doc_source/securityhub-settingup.md

 To enable Security Hub from the API, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_EnableSecurityHub.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_EnableSecurityHub.html) operation\.

-When you enable Security Hub from the API, it automatically enables these security standards security standard\.
+When you enable Security Hub from the API, it automatically enables these security standards\.
 + CIS AWS Foundations Standard
 + AWS Foundational Security Best Practices Standard